Jeyffrey/SimpleAscensor/README.md

 ```

-* To chose your slide position : add two attributes to your *div / article / section* slide element
+* To choose your slide position : add two attributes to your *div / article / section* slide element
   * ***data-x="?"*** &rarr; for x-axis position
   * ***data-y="?"*** &rarr; for y-axis position